magican/dotfiles/README.md

 You can install it from its [official site](https://docs.docker.com/docker-for-mac/) (`brew` [version](https://github.com/Homebrew/homebrew-core/blob/master/Formula/docker.rb) is also an option).

 I prefer to use `edge` version of `docker`.
-So, you will have to download it manually.
+One would have to download it manually.

 I prefer not to use databases and other services locally, one would prefer to dockerize them.